IRNAS/irnas-docker-software/README.md

   suitable to be used in the CI.
 - `DEV` - A docker image which inherits from `CI` stage.
 It contains flashing tools and some configuration to make development inside the container easier.
+- `ZSH` - A docker image which inherits from `DEV` stage.
+It contains ZSH shell and some other tools for nicer developer experience.

 #### Naming scheme